GuanceCloud/datakit/internal/export/doc/en/inputs/pushgateway.md

     # ..other..
 ```

-- Create a Deployment that generates Prometheus data and sends it to the Datakit Pushgateway API.
+- Create a Deployment that generates Prometheus data and sends it to the DataKit Pushgateway API.

 ```yaml
 apiVersion: apps/v1